I. The Challenge: Making a “Basic” Ceiling Light Smart

 With the theory validated, I began implementation.
 I started by setting up Home Assistant:

-1. Install Home Assistant
+Home Assistant - Install

-The first challenge emerged when attempting to connect the Bluetooth light: Bluetooth adapter not found.
 Research revealed that Home Assistant running in Docker cannot access host machine’s Bluetooth devices.
 Most tutorials focus on Linux environments.
-I found a solution:

 Easiest way to handle bluetooth (basically regardless of how you’re running HA) is to use an ESPHome BT proxy.
 Spend $5 on a ESP32, flash the BT proxy firmware, and you magically have bluetooth connectivity wherever you place your ESP(s) – Reddit: Is bluetooth possible for docker in Mac?